KungfoosianOrg/anthony-cloud-resume/README.md

 Folder **/github** contains HTML, CSS, JS for front end website

+Folder **/terraform** contains TerraForm templates for this project, and within it:
+  - **modules** : folder, contains separate (reusable) modules that made up this project
+  - `main.tf` : file, contains Terraform code for this static site application in AWS, combining modules from the **modules** folder
+  - files, each containing: `outputs.tf` of this app, arguments `main.tf` needs to run TerraForm build (`variables.tf`), and `examples.tfvars` containing said arguments, ready to be copied, renamed, fill out with your own data, great for automation!

 Folder **/tests** contains all tests for code in this repo

 **/samconfig.toml** contains default parameters for when a SAM stack is deployed